UIMSolutions/uim/datasources/uim/datasources/classes/entities/README.md

 Creating Re-usable Code with Traits

 You may find yourself needing the same logic in multiple entity classes.
-PHP’s traits are a great fit for this.
+D’s traits are a great fit for this.
 You can put your application’s traits in src/Model/Entity.
-By convention traits in CakePHP are suffixed with mixin template so they can be discernible from classes or interfaces.
+By convention traits in CakeD are suffixed with mixin template so they can be discernible from classes or interfaces.
 Traits are often a good complement to behaviors, allowing you to provide functionality for the table and entity objects.

 For example if we had SoftDeletable plugin, it could provide a trait.
 This mixin template could give methods for marking entities as ‘deleted’, the method softDelete could be provided by a trait: